 Co-operation – We make a positive difference; we co-operate with others and make friends.
 Scouting takes place when young people, in partnership with adults, work together based on the values of Scouting and enjoy what they are doing and have fun; take part in activities indoors and outdoors; learn by doing; share in spiritual reflection; take responsibility and make choices; undertake new and challenging activities; make their Scout Promise and live by it.

-During the year the young people have all had a chance to go on camp or have a nights away experience and they have done a number of different activity badges and challenges, as well as having trips to local camps sites and doing activities such as hiking and cycle rides, shooting and climbing.
+Usually all the young people have a chance to go on camp or have a nights away experience.
+They do a number of different activity badges and challenges, as well as having trips to local camps sites and doing activities such as hiking and cycle rides, shooting archery, and climbing.